muratk3n/thirdwave/en/tweets/2020/week1.md

 ---

 Kirchner is back in Argentina.
 Great.
-She'd done her bit previously, then the next guy as imcumb faceplanted, now she is back (as VP).
+She'd done her bit previously, then the guy after her as imcumb faceplanted, now she is back (as VP).
 Great.
 No shananigans.
-I support left by default if there are no shananigans.
-No funkiness.
+I support left by default as long as there are no shananigans

 *2019-12-29 18:14:3*